 - Whipped cream or ice cream, for serving

-- 2. In a large saucepan over medium-high heat, combine the rhubarb, sugar, and orange zest and simmer until the sugar dissolves into a syrup goo and the rhubarb is sorta but not totally tender, about 5 minutes.
+- In a large saucepan over medium-high heat, combine the rhubarb, sugar, and orange zest and simmer until the sugar dissolves into a gooey syrup and the rhubarb is sorta but not totally tender, about 5 minutes.

-- 4. Transfer the rhubarb mixture to a 9-inch pie plate or 10-inch gratin dish and sprinkle the flour mixture evenly over the top.
+- Dump the rhubarb mixture into a 9-inch pie plate or 10-inch gratin dish and sprinkle the flour mixture evenly over the top.
 Bake until the topping is golden brown, about 25 minutes.

-It’s almost summer, and this rhubarb crisp recipe fits in just right.
+It’s almost summer and this easy rhubarb crisp recipe fits in just right.
 It’s light and fresh, sweet and fruity, and very easy to make.
-Just cook the slice rhubarb with some sugar and orange peel for 5 minutes, put it in a nice gratin dish, top it with streusel, and bake for 25 minutes.
+Just cook the sliced rhubarb with some sugar and orange peel for 5 minutes, put it in a nice gratin dish, top it with streusel, and bake for 25 minutes.
 That’s all.
 You can assemble it in advance and pop it in the oven just before dinner.
 We had some whipped cream with it, and everybody liked it.